 Anxiety has become incredibly common, leading to a surging number of prescriptions to alleviate the symptoms — but for many, the treatment turns into its own, deeper problem.
-Can natural remedies help?
+Now people are turning to CBD for help.

-Several researchers and many health experts are suggesting the answer may be yes, but that it might take time and effort for each person to find the right mix that works on an individual level.
+Several researchers and many health experts are suggesting natural remedies may be the answer.
+But that it might take time and effort for each person to find the right mix that works on an individual level.

 According to the Anxiety & Depression Association of America, anxiety is the most prevalent mental health issue in the U.S., affecting more than 40 million adults every year, with anxiety disorders developing from a complex blend of factors that include genetics, life events, and brain chemistry.